codelv/atom-db/README.md

 The manager also has a `metadata` member which holds the `sqlalchemy.MetaData` needed for migrations.

-Once the tables are created, they is accessible for each model via `Model.objects.table`.
+Once the tables are created, they are accessible via `Model.objects.table`.

 > Note: The sqlachemy table is also assigned to the `__table__` attribute of each model class, however this will not be defined until the manager has